mashmn/Scrape_BS4/README.md

 # Scrape_BS4
 Scraping HTML using Beautiful Soup...
-Lazy try
+A lazy try